Crescent98/lixinyue.github.io/README.md

 ## License

-Feel free to use this template for your personal website!
+Feel free to use this template for your personal website.